spatie/laravel-data/README.md

 Properties will only be included when the `include` method is called on the data object with the property's name.

 It is also possible to nest these includes.
-For example, let's update the `SongData` class as such:
+For example, let's update the `SongData` class and make all of its properties lazy:

 ```php
 class SongData extends Data